tomzox/trowser/README.md

 Due to historical evolvement, implementations of trowser are available in three different programming languages: [Tcl/Tk](http://tcl.tk/), [Python](https://www.python.org/), and C++ using [Qt5](https://www.qt.io/).
-The three versions are largely equivalent.
-However the C++/Qt version has best performance, looks prettier and has a new "column configuration" dialog for the search list, thus it's recommended to use this version.
-Currently you'd have to compile it yourself from the sources in the `src_qt/` sub-directory of repository.
-If you're not up to this, use one of the other versions which don't need compilation due to using interpreted languages.
+The three versions are largely equivalent, however the C++/Qt version has best performance, looks prettier and has a new "column configuration" dialog for the search list, thus it's recommended to use this version.
+Currently you'd have to compile it yourself from the sources in the [src_qt/](src_qt/) sub-directory of the repository.
+If you're not up to this, use one of the other versions which don't need compilation (due to using interpreted languages).

 ## Screenshots